0x7070/CTF_writeup/cyberlions-ctf_dec-2024/writeup-DRAFT.md

 ---

+> IMPORTANT:
+> 	This write up is incomplete.
+All of the steps and a majority of the explanations are there, however more work remains to be done both on the Docker containers and this writeup itself.
+>
+> 	Any questions, comments, or other inquiries can be directed to any of the following contacts:
+> 		- Email: raykhelson.ielon@gmail.com
+> 		- Direct Message me via Discord: `thesillygoose.`
+> 		- Send a message in the Cyber Lions Discord: https://discord.gg/csxvHzpbNy
+> 		- Issue/Pull request via Github: https://github.com/0x7070/CTF_writeup
+>
+> 	If at any point you are stuck in the CTF, please do not hesitate to reach out.
+I will be happy to help step you through the challenge.

 # Version Info
 ``` bash
 # Kali OS [b] - Running from a VirtualBox VM hosted on Ubuntu version [a]